MicrosoftDocs/PlayReady/Docs/Overview/playreadyservers.md

 ms.technology: drm
 ---

-You can either develop and deploy these optional servers yourself, or these services can be provided to you from third parties, such as a [PlayReady Partner](https://www.microsoft.com/playready/partners/).
-All of these optional servers must be deployed on a server running Windows Server.
-You do not need to deploy each type of server on their own machine; instead multiple PlayReady server types can be run on the same physical machine.

 # PlayReady License Servers
 A PlayReady license server allows process incoming license acquisition requests from clients, generate licenses, and issue them in a license acquisition response back to clients.